nasa-gibs/onearth/doc/docker_image_build.md

 A Docker image that's configured to run OnEarth can be built using the **./bin/build_el7_docker_image.sh** script.
 The script takes a single parameter, the tag to apply to the image.

-The new images is built from a Docker image that has the gibs-gdal RPMs installed already.
-The name of that image is set in the **docker/el7/gibs-gdal-image.txt** file.

 Example of building an OnEarth Docker image:

 `./bin/build_el7_docker_image.sh nasagibs/onearth:1.4.0`